wal06seismo/MuRAT/README.md

 *Instructions - the output files*
 ------------

-All the output files (.txt) and figures (in the format defined by the user) are stored in the **Murat.paths.label** folder, created in the **Working Directory**.
+All the output files (.txt) and figures (in the format defined by the user) are stored in the **Murat.paths.label** folder, created in the **Murat.paths.workingdir**.
 The first three columns of the output files correspond to WE, SN, and depth.
 The fourth column is the mapped parameter.

 ------------
 *peakdelay.txt*